 The department offers a number of fully funded studentships to outstanding applicants every year.

-As a minimum, any funding won through the department will pay fees at the Home rate and provide a stipend at the London-weighted UK Research and Innovation rate (£17,609 pa for 2021/22) for the duration of fee liability (typically 3 years).
+As a minimum, any funding won through the department will pay fees at the Home rate and provide a stipend above the UK Research and Innovation rate (a minimum of £20,000 pa) for the duration of fee liability (typically 3 years).
 Many awards will cover the higher overseas fees as well.

 Please note that the selection of highly-ranked applicants for these studentships is a competitive process, with some opportunities open to applicants across the whole Medical Sciences Division.